 - Put a strainer over a large container, and pour the mixture through the strainer.
 Do not press on the oat residue but stirring it is fine if the liquid struggles to get through.
 You can also add more water in increments if the mixture starts out too thick.
 Or use a nut bag or cheesecloth but again don't squeeze too hard.

 - Add flavors into the milk, such as vanilla, cinnamon and maple syrup and taste-test.2 tablespoon maple syrup, 1 teaspoon vanilla extract, 1 teaspoon cinnamon

 Make Ahead & Storage

 - Make oat milk ahead of time.
-Blend it up, pour it into ice cube trays and store it for three months in the freezer.
-For more ice cube make ahead idea, check out my smoothie cubes post for make ahead smoothies.Storage.
-Like any milk - including dairy milk and soy milk - store oat milk in an air-tight bottle in the refrigerator for up to 5 days.
+Pour it into ice cube trays and store it for three months in the freezer.
+Storage.
+Store oat milk in an air-tight bottle in the refrigerator for up to 5 days.
 Shake or stir as there may be some separation of ingredients.